November 12, 2021

 Featuring professional Scottish Highland games weights, hammers, and much more.
 You will compete in fun and challenging Celtic tests of strength, endurance and skill.
-Highland Games is both an individual event and a team event for groups of 4-8 participants from Venture Crews and Troops (AOL Dens may attend with a Troop), held annually at Camp Tahuaya and every 4 years at the council camporee.
+Highland Games is held annually at Camp TBA and every 4 years at the council camporee.
+It is both an individual event and a team event for groups of 4-8 participants from Venture Crews and Troops (AOL Dens may attend with a Troop).
 Teams choose their participants for each Highland athletic competition.
 These competitions are open to all Scouts (AOL Dens may attend with a Troop), Venturers, Explorers and adults.

 Units are encouraged to make their own kilts!

-There are 2 age classes for youth in all of the events.
-“Light Weight” are age 11-14 years, and “Heavy Weight” are 15 and older.”
-There is also a Venturers Class, an Adult Class, and an Adult Coed Class.
+There are 3 age divisions for youth in all the events.
+“Light” are age 11-12 years, “Medium” are 13-14 and “Heavy Weight” are 15-17.”
+There is also a Venturers division, an Adult division under 50, an Adult division over 50.
 Team and Individual Awards will be given in each class.

 Turning the Caber.
 A caber is a 16-20 foot long pole that is tossed end-over-end.
 The object is to balance the Caber (pole) vertically over your head, run forward and toss it so that it flips end over end and lands vertically.
 We use a lighter variant of the 90 to 120 pound logs the Scots use but it’s fun just the same!
 We’ll provide the cleaning and sanitizing supplies to clean and sanitize the cabers for each participant’s use.